Skip to main content

 • Humidity: high enough to avoid cracking, low enough to avoid slime.

-A wine fridge or a dedicated mini-fridge can work if you can keep conditions stable and you separate cheese storage from strong-smelling foods.
+A wine fridge or mini-fridge can work if conditions stay stable and the cheese stays away from strong-smelling foods.

 Aging Process